phaserjs/phaser/README.md

 <a name="road-map"></a>
 ## Road Map

 Here are some of the features planned for future releases.
-Not all features are promised to be delivered, and no timescale is put against any of them either.
+Not all are promised to be delivered and no timescale is given.
+But they serve as a good indication of the direction Phaser is heading in.

 ### Version 2.3 ("Tarabon")